-Generally speaking, once or twice a day is ideal.

-How often to meditate

-How to Meditate

-How to Meditate Using the Breath

-If it's your first time, ten minutes is a reasonable starting point.

-If you do a meditation which energizes you, it's better not to do it before bedtime.

-It can help to set aside a designated time for this.

-It's enjoyable to meditate in a quiet place, but it is not always possible.

-It's a simple idea that can be hard to implement, it's a practice, not a perfect!

-Many find twice a day to be ideal, but certainly even once a day can make a big difference.

-meditate regularly

-start with 5 or 10 and build up.

-The ideal frequency of meditation may vary from person to person depending on many different factors.

-the ideal times are usually in the morning as a start to your day,

-When to meditate

-A regular routine of meditation is invaluable.

-After setting aside time to practice mindful breathing, you'll find it easier to focus attention on your breath in your daily life alert an important skill to help you deal with stress, anxiety, and negative emotions cool yourself down

-After some minutes of awareness of body and sounds,

-How do you cultivate mindfulness?

-In order to know where your effort should be directed, you must have a clear understanding of the goal of meditation.

-in order to unwind from the activity of the day and be refreshed for the evening.

-In time, you can become aware of the tendencies of your mind.

-increase your ability to focus and concentrate.

-Many meditations involve focusing on the breath.

-new to meditation,

-no matter what your religious background.

-sharpen your ability to concentrate

-So let's all meditate for a few minutes.

-The effort needs to be skilful.

-There are many, many forms of meditation.
+- 1. Generally speaking, once or twice a day is ideal. - 2.
+How often to meditate - 3.
+How to Meditate - 4.
+How to Meditate Using the Breath - 5.
+If it's your first time, ten minutes is a reasonable starting point. - 6.
+If you do a meditation which energizes you, it's better not to do it before bedtime. - 7.
+It can help to set aside a designated time for this. - 8.
+It's enjoyable to meditate in a quiet place, but it is not always possible. - 9.
+It's a simple idea that can be hard to implement. - 10.
+Many find twice a day to be ideal, but certainly even once a day can make a big difference. - 11.
+Try to meditate regularly.

+- 12. Start with 5 or 10 and build up. - 13.
+The ideal frequency of meditation may vary from person to person depending on many different factors. - 14.
+The ideal times are usually in the morning as a start to your day. - 15.
+When to meditate - 16.
+A regular routine of meditation is invaluable. - 17.
+After setting aside time to practice mindful breathing, you'll find it easier to focus attention on your breath in your daily life. - 18.
+Meditation is an important skill to help you deal with stress, anxiety, and negative emotions. - 19.
+Cool yourself down. - 20.
+How do you cultivate mindfulness? - 21.
+In order to know where your effort should be directed, you must have a clear understanding of the goal of meditation. - 22.
+You can meditate in order to unwind from the activity of the day and be refreshed for the evening. - 23.
+In time, you can become aware of the tendencies of your mind. - 24.
+Meditation increases your ability to focus and concentrate. - 25.
+Many meditations involve focusing on the breath. - 26.
+If you are new to meditation... - 27.
+You can meditate no matter what your religious background. - 28.
+Meditation can sharpen your ability to concentrate. - 29.
+So let's all meditate for a few minutes. - 30.
+The effort needs to be skilful. - 31.
+There are many, many forms of meditation. - 32.
 When you work with your mind, you find that the mind is so strange.
-It can do some wonderful and unexpected things.
+It can do some wonderful and unexpected things. - 33.
+Be mindful when your temper flares.